LibraryCarpentry/lc-sql/README.md

 Please cite as:

-Library Carpentry.
-SQL for Librarians.
+Library Carpentry: SQL.
 June 2016. https://librarycarpentry.org/lc-sql/.

 1. Installation instructions for core lessons are included in the [workshop template's home page][template], so that they are all in one place.